hannesdatta/course-dprep/content/docs/about/_index.md

 ---
+bookFlatSection: true
 title: "About"
-bookCollapseSection: false
+bookHidden: false
-weight: 1
+weight: 70
-description: " "
 ---
 # About

 When we worked on our first empirical research project about a decade ago, we honestly didn't have a clue on how to manage data-intensive research projects.
 Over the years, we found out how cumbersome it could be to be good at stats, but bad at automizing and documenting our work.